maxdup/fgd-tools/docs/source/quickstart.rst

 Terminology
 -----------
-Here are some color coded chart for the terminology used in this library for fgd files.
+Here are some color coded charts for the terminology used in this library for fgd files.

 FgdEntity
 ~~~~~~~~~